 3. Further Tumin levels the charge that the functionalist theory applies to a competitive society and not to an ascriptive society.
 Davis and Moore are concerned more with differential positions and less with the mechanism for recruitment.

 4. Further Tumin argues that differential rewards are not necessary for inducing individuals to qualify for functionally important positions.
 It is because they really do not make sacrifices for getting qualified for securing higher positions.
 All sacrifices are really made by their families and a loss of earning on their part is negligible.
 Further, the prestige given during the training period is quite high.
+5.

+Tumin again argues that besides money and prestige, there are other rewards that can be used to motivate people.
+Some alternatives are joy in work, social service and self-interest.
+6. Tumin has argued that different societies give importance to different rewards.
+But all societies give approval to the behaviour that conforms to the norms of the society.
 7. Tumin and Schwartz have argued that social inequality is not inevitable.
 Their can be other ways, other than inequality, for motivating people to fill important and difficult positions without inequality.

+8. Tumin goes on to point out that every aspect of society is functional in some ways and dysfunctional in others.
 Davis and Moore, however, do not accept the validity of the points raised by their critics.
 But they agree that they have given too much credit to the functions of stratification and have neglected the dysfunctions.

 They argue that the existence of social inequality is virtually there in all societies.
 Moore argues that Tumin and other critics are of the opinion that inequal ity is bad for society and equality is good.
 He admits that talent is wasted in all societies.

 But he argues that it is not guaranteed that a more egalitarian system will optimize its use.
 Further, Moore asserts that it must be remembered that fairness is not the same as equality.
 Davis and Moore also criticise Tumin for overlooking the distinction made by them in connection with positions and that is esteem, the kind of approval that comes with the faithful fulfilment of the duties of a position.
 The approval that attaches to position and not to the degree of faithfulness in performing its duties is called prestige.
 The distinction is important, but Tumin has confused the two.

 Davis and Moore maintain that the rating of positions is not a result of functional importance alone.
 It is also of the scarcity of qualified personnel.
 Any concrete situation is a product of both.
 It requires more capital to train an engineer than to train an unskilled worker.

 So engineers would not be trained at all unless their work is considered more important.
 To sum up, it can be said that although that the stratification theory given by Davis and Moore has been subjected to criticism, yet it offers a more satisfactory functionalist theory of stratification.
 It rightly asserts that in order to fill more important highly skilled and physically and psychologically demanding positions in a complex division of labour, there has to be a system of unequal rewards.
-Hence Social stratification is a functional quality and need of every society.